 During the summer, I often walk outside while listening to podcasts.
 When the days get rainy and cold, I turn to my BowFlex TreadClimber for my cardio workout.

-If I haven’t been on my TreadClimber for awhile, I’ll start with walking for 15 minutes, then work my way up to 30 minutes, as my doctor suggested.
+If I haven’t been on my TreadClimber for a while, I’ll start with walking for 15 minutes, then work my way up to 30 minutes, as my doctor suggested.
 If I go at least 30 minutes, I work up a good sweat and know it’s good for my heart.

 When I was in high school, I used to run in both track and cross country.
 My cross country coach worked us so hard!
 There was a farm, near our school, with a huge hill in the cow pasture.
 Our coach got permission from the farmer to use the hill for our practice course.
 This hill was so steep that we aptly named it, “Misery Hill,” and let me tell you, it lived up to its name!
 I really don’t know how I survived those days…